 This event for children (and their families) is a new arrival to Rome’s Christmas scene.
 Called Regno di Natale, it’s a magical 2600sqm “Christmas kingdom” that includes an “ice canyon”, toy factory and, of course, elves.
 It’s not a traditional Christmas market — more of a mini-amusement park for kids — and the entry price reflects that — and it’s out in EUR, which most visitors will find inconvenient.
 But it’s also a pretty cute idea.
 Regno di Natale is open from 1 December until 7 January.

 Every year, Rome’s Auditorium puts on a seriously spectacular Christmas event.
 Above all, it has plenty of performances and concerts, from gospel choirs to the Rome Orchestra — so make sure to time your visit with one of the events going on.
 From the center, one of the easiest ways to get to the Auditorium is to take the #910 bus, which leaves from Termini.

-The Natale all’Auditorium takes place from December 8 to January 8.
+Natale all’Auditorium takes place from 8 December to 8 January.